 Merry Christmas, you filthy animal.— Home Alone

-Here is another classic Christmas movie that I thought would relate more to my eldest child but indeed is well-loved by my youngest.
-She loves this film so much that we have it on DVR, DVD, and she watches it all year round while calling us all filthy animals! *Eye Roll* Premiering in 1990, it stars Macaulay Culkin as the main child, Kevin McCallister, and his large and crazy family.
-The McCallisters are going away on vacation for the holidays to visit family in Paris, France.
+Here is another classic Christmas movie that I thought would relate more to my eldest child but indeed is well loved by my youngest.
+She loves this film so much that we have it on DVR, DVD, and she watches it all year round while calling us all filthy animals!
+Eye Roll.
+Premiering in 1990, it stars Macaulay Culkin as the main star, Kevin McCallister, and his large and crazy family.
+The McCallister's are going away on vacation for the holidays to visit family in Paris.
 But, when Kevin gets into what seems like an all too common fight with his older brother Buzz, Kevin gets sent up to the scary 3rd floor bedroom/attic to sleep and think about his actions.
-The next morning the family finds themselves rushing to get to the airport on time, that they forgot to wake up the youngest family member, Kevin!
+The next morning the family finds themselves rushing to get to the airport on time and they forget to wake up Kevin!
 What follows is non-stop comedy of a family stuck in Paris trying to get back to a child home alone, a child way more happier then he should be to be free of his crazy family, and two burglars, Harry and Marv, desperate to get their thieving hands on the McCallister home.
-Sit down and buckle up for a comedic ride the whole family will enjoy!
+Sit down and buckle up for a comedic ride!

 Did You Know?

-Home Aone was so popular, it's listed in the Guinness Book of World Records as the highest grossing live-action comedy of all time!
+Home Alone was so popular, it is listed in the Guinness Book of World Records as the highest grossing live action comedy of all time!
 The film also spent 12 straight weeks as No. 1 at the box office.

 Home Alone 2: Lost In New York

 They're back!
 There are not many movies out there that can follow up with a sequel that is just as good as the first one.
-Home Alone is the rare exception.
+Home Alone is a rare exception.
 Being another family favorite, this film has the same cast as the first with the same enjoyable laughs.
-This time, the McCallisters are trying to enjoy a nice family holiday vacation in Miami, Florida.
+This time, the McCallisters are trying to enjoy a nice family holiday vacation in.
 Only they don't forget Kevin, he gets lost in the airport and winds up on the wrong plane!
-A small child lost in the biggest city there is, New York City that is.
-Smart enough to land an exquisite room at the prestigious Plaza Hotel and armed with his fathers carry on bag with plenty credit cards, what could possibly go wrong?
+A small child lost in the biggest city there is, New York City.
+Smart enough to land an exquisite room at the prestigious Plaza Hotel and armed with his fathers carry on bag with plenty credit cards and cash, what could possibly go wrong?
 Of all the coincidences there is, who might Kevin see on the streets of the Big Apple?
-Harry and Marv, the burglars he got locked up freshly escaped from prison!
+Harry and Marv, the burglars he got locked up from the first film freshly escaped from prison!
 We are in it again for some great laughs and booby traps in this equally hilarious film!